GalSim-developers/GalSim/INSTALL.md

 line from this file, rather than explicitly set it back to the default value.

-SCons caches the results of the various checks it does for the required external libraries (tmv, boost, etc.).
+SCons caches the results of the various checks it does for the required external libraries (TMV, Boost, etc.).
 This is usually very helpful, since they do not generally change, so it makes later builds much faster.
 However, sometimes (rarely) SCons can get confused and not realized that things on your system have changed, which might cause problems for you.
 You can delete